itsashish1801/codedamn-frontend-assessment/README.md

 # Codedamn Frontend Assessment

-This is a frontend project built with Next.js, Tailwind CSS, and Strapi for the Codedamn Frontend Assessment.
+This is a frontend project built with Next.js, Tailwind CSS for the Codedamn Frontend Assessment.

 ## Description